-It’s rare for us to remember the last social media post we read or even a breaking news press release.
-What we do tend to remember however, is how something made us feel.
-How you structure your business story is critical in having your audience connect with the right elements of your content.
+We rarely remember the last social media post we read or even a breaking news press release.
+However, what we tend to remember is how something made us feel.
+Therefore, how you structure your business story is critical in having your audience connect with the correct elements of your content.
 And in turn, bringing them from reader to buyer.

-In this blog, we’re going to share with you a few elements that we believe should be a part of your business story.
+In this blog, we’ll share with you a few elements that we believe should be a part of your business story.

 In a Good Business Story …

 - The brand/business/person has to achieve a goal

-- There is conflict/pain point identified (and solved)
+- There is a conflict/pain point identified (and solved)

 - A storyline that requires a brand lesson or teachable moment

 So, before anything else start with your goal.
-What is the purpose in what you are about to share with your reader?
-There is such a thing as too much content when it falls short of your purpose.
+What is the purpose of what you are about to share with your reader?
+There is such a thing as too much content when it falls short of your goal.

-Avoid falling into the ‘posting just to post’ scenario.
-Always do you best to be intentional – this is why it’s great practice to create content when you have the time to bank for later.
+Avoid falling into the ‘posting to post scenario.
+Instead, always do your best to be intentional – this is why creating content when you have the time to bank for later is an excellent practice.
 This will help you avoid rushing posts that fall short of your overall goal.

 Quit Boring your Readers!

-Ever find yourself falling into this trap of wanting to share the latest facts and stats about you industry?
-Maybe trying to scare your audience into the why they need your product or service?
+Ever find yourself falling into this trap of wanting to share the latest facts and stats about your industry?
+Maybe trying to scare your audience into why they need your product or service?

 Captivate them!
 Pull them in with a powerful intro to your story.
 Sometimes that shock n’ awe is a great place to start — as long as it’s authentic and genuine.
 This is not your opportunity for clickbait headlines or smoke and mirrors.

-Consider using a rhetorical question – one that has the reader thinking and more importantly, needing to know more.
+Consider using a rhetorical question that has the reader thinking and, more importantly, needing to know more.
 Achieve this through descriptive, emotional words — not through data and statistics.

-It is incredibly rare to find emotion in numbers.
+It is sporadic to find emotion in numbers.